Chhath Puja 2020

 Story of Lalahi Chhath Puja

-Origin of Lalahi Chhath Puja Many believed that Lalahi Chhath Puja was started by the Surya Putra (son) Karna, the great Mahabharata warrior who ruled over the Anga Desh (Munger district of Bihar).
+Origin of Lalahi Chhath Puja has many believed But Lalahi Chhath Puja was started by the Surya Putra Karna, the great Mahabharata warrior who ruled over the Anga Desh (Currently Munger district of Bihar).

 Thirdly It is also believed that the rishis of yore used this method to remain without any external intake of food as they were able to obtain energy directly from the sun’s rays.